ifmeo-hamburg/seaocn/_sources/overview/catalog-listing.md

 Formal: “Introduction to Physical Oceanography”
 Recommend: Prior experience with a programming language (Matlab or Python), basic knowledge in maths and statistics.

-**Workload/credit points:** 28h lecture, 28h seminar/tutorial, with additional 32h/32h self-study.
-Exam preparation of 60h.
+**Workload/credit points:** 28h lecture, 28h seminar/tutorial, with additional 124h of self-study.
 Credit points 6.

 **Exam:** Requirement for registration: Completion of exercises.
 Exam: Usually report and presentation.

 **Reference semester:** 2 or 4

-**Frequency of offer:** Bi-annually
+**Frequency of offer:** Every other year.

 **Literature:** Emery and Thomsen (2014) Data analysis methods in physical oceanography.
 Others to be announced in the course.